Any questions? Chat live with one of our advisers and get answers today.

-In these Terms and Conditions, ‘we’ or ‘us’ means Study Group.
-Study Group is a trading name of Bellerbys Educational Services Limited, the owner and provider of the Durham University International Study Centre (the ‘Centre’).
-Bellerbys Educational Services Limited is incorporated in England and Wales (Company number 02325576).
-Its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
+In these Terms and Conditions, ‘we’ or ‘us’ means Study Group Limited.
+Study Group Limited is the owner and provider of the Durham University International Study Centre (the ‘Centre’).
+It is incorporated in England and Wales (Company number 02325576) with its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
 References to the ‘University’ are to Durham University.

 Please ensure you read these Terms and Conditions carefully and understand them before signing your final acceptance of a place at the Centre.
 These Terms and Conditions, along with any offer letter received from us and the policies referred to below form part of a wider agreement between you and us which will become legally binding once you send confirmation of your acceptance of our offer of a place to you.

-If the application is accepted, a written offer of a place will be made.
-To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £200, £1,000 security deposit and £6,000 in advance tuition fees.
-Non-payment by the fee deadline may put your place at risk.
-These payments must be made before a Confirmation of Acceptance of Studies (‘CAS’) is requested.
-Once the CAS has been issued, and before arrival at the Centre, you will be required to pay the balance of the first two terms’ fees along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.
+If your application is accepted, a written offer of a place to study online will be made.
+To accept this offer a confirmation payment is required comprising an administration fee of £235 and £1,000 security deposit.
+Prior to enrolment you will also need to pay £6,000 in advance tuition fees.
+You must pay both these sums no later than the date set out in your offer: Non-payment by this deadline may put your place at risk.
+Before commencement of your course, you will also be required to pay the balance of the first term's fees as set out in the individualised payment plan attached to your offer letter.

 Should you decide to book accommodation through Study Group, additional charges may also be made for such items as accommodation security deposits, bedding packs and accommodation-specific insurance.
 You will be advised of these charges under a separate accommodation agreement at the time of booking.
 Residential accommodation is subject to availability and early confirmation is advised.
 For more information on accommodation during your period of study, please contact: DurhamISC.CSS@studygroup.com